reido113/kr5eid/README.md

 # kr5eid
-Welcome to Kilowatt Reid's KR5EID Repository.
+Kilowatt Reid's KR5EID Repository.

-This Repo was created to hold my static website www.kr5eid.com using the GitHub Pages feature.
+This Repo was created to hold the static website www.kr5eid.com using the GitHub Pages feature.

-I plan to redirect all of my personal domain name registrations to this repo.
+Plans are to redirect all of KR5EID's personal domain name registrations to this repo.

 Cheers